klaudiaZF/sig-security/security-committer-pathway.md

 ## Active Contributions

+- Answer security-related questions from developers that they bring to you via Teams Chat, email, or any other communication channel.

 - Conduct security code reviews in Pull Requests (PRs), engaging in discussions to enhance security aspects.

 - Independently create PRs and issues for [security assessments](https://github.com/eclipse-tractusx/sig-security/blob/main/security-assessment.md) and threat modeling, actively contributing to their resolution.